SAP-samples/btp-msteams-extend-workflow/README.md

     > - A trust between SAP BTP and Azure AD (vice versa) has to be established

 - Admin users in all landscapes
-    > - The implementation requires admin users in all landscapes (SAP BTP, Cloud Integration, SAP SuccessFactors, Azure, MS Teams)
+    > - The implementation requires admin users in all landscapes (SAP BTP, Microsfot Azure, MS Teams)

 - Mapping based on an email address
-    > - This scenario requires Azure AD users to be available in SAP SuccessFactors
     > - The users in both systems need the same email address

 Let us get started with development!